 The VA loan program helps our nation's veterans and military personnel who qualify buy and refinance homes.
 VA loans are offered by private lenders and guaranteed by the federal government.
 There are lots of benefits to choosing a VA loan including...

 Because VA loans are backed by the U.S. Department of Veterans Affairs, veterans can buy a house with no down payment.
 This helps make homeownership more affordable.

 You don't have to pay for mortgage insurance when you buy or refinance a house with a VA loan.
 Most veterans will pay a one-time VA funding fee when they use a VA loan, however.
 The funding fee helps the VA cover losses on mortgages that might default.
 The fee is based on your service, your down payment, and if you've had a VA loan before.

 Since the mortgages are VA insured, lenders can offer interest rates that are competitive with the rates on other loans.
 Read more about factors that influence the mortgage rate you may be offered.

 Lenders can have more flexible credit score requirements for VA loans.
 Don't let a lower credit score stop you from applying!
 Freedom Mortgage is proud to offer VA loans to our nation's veterans and military personnel.

 No loan limits

-Recent regulation changes now allow veterans to qualify for a VA loan with no down payment and no maximum home price.
-These changes remove the previous VA loan limits set by the Department of Veterans Affairs.
+Veterans can qualify for a VA loan with no down payment and no maximum home price.
+Previous VA loan limits set by the Department of Veterans Affairs were removed.